AntonisGkortzis/islander/guide.md

 * [What about the party?](#party_ios)

 #### <a name="general_info_ios"></a>General Info
-Located in Aegean between <a name="santorini"></a>Santorini , <a name="naxos"></a>Naxos you can find one of the most beautiful islands  of Greece.
+Located in Aegean between <a name="santorini"></a>Santorini, <a name="naxos"></a>Naxos you can find one of the most beautiful islands  of Greece.
 Small island which stands out with it's golden beaches and crystal clear waters.

 #### <a name="beaches_ios"></a>Beaches
 Most famous beach of Ios is Mylopotas, which is located in a very close distance from the town.
-More beautiful beaches are Magganari, Gyalos , Kolitsani, Koumpara, Kalamos and many more.
+More beautiful beaches are Magganari, Gyalos, Kolitsani, Koumpara, Kalamos and many more.
 There are also some smaller ones which is really hard to access.

 <b>Mylopotas Beach</b>